hitobito/development/README.md

 Download and install [VSCode][vs_code].
 Open _VSCode_ using the Start menu.
-Install the Remote - WSL extention and the Docker extension from Microsoft.
+Install the Remote - WSL extention, the Dev Containers extension and the Docker extension from Microsoft.
 You will find the _Extensions_ menu on the left.

 Start a remote Ubuntu by clicking on the buttom left corner which should be highlighted in green, and select _New WSL window_.